Innovations currently has openings for semester 2. We encourage anyone interested to apply.

-Innovations Academy, located at Lathrop High School, is just starting year two of the program.
+Innovations Academy, located at Lathrop High School, is in year two of the program.

 Innovations Academy was created to provide students a different pathway to completing their graduation requirements.
 Our goal is to meet the educational needs and unique learning styles of our students and to reengage students in a personalized approach to learning.

 Innovations focuses on allowing students to choose their own time, path, pace, and place for learning.
 Classes are designed using a blended learning-flex model.
 This is a mix of digital courses, small group work, and individualized instruction.
 Students complete courses at their own pace.
 Upon completing a course, a student is able to immediately enroll in the next course needed.

 For the 2018-2019 school year, Innovations students will have a variety of options for school hours.
 It is expected that students attend Innovations classes for at least 5 hours each day.
-Hours available will be:
+Hours available for semester 2 will be: